 Parameter Overrides

-You can choose to set static values for dynamic parameters when you start a call.
+You can choose to set static values for dynamic parameters when you create an agent or start a call.
 The model won’t see any parameters that you override.
-When creating a call simply pass in the overrides with each tool:
+When creating a call simply pass in the overrides with each tool, as below.
+You should also consider overriding the tool name or description to give the model a more specific understanding of what the tool will do in this case.

 // Overriding dynamic parameter when starting a new call